-3.7.3 Related parties
+3.8.3 Related parties

-As part of the investment policy of a Sub-fund, related parties may be engaged to provide services.
+As part of the investment policy of a Fund, related parties may be engaged to provide services.

-Related parties in this context refer to all companies and other business units that are part of The Goldman Sachs Group, Inc.
+Related parties in this context refer to all companies and other business units that are part of the Goldman Sachs Group, Inc.

-This includes, among other things, the management of a Sub-fund, the execution of investment transactions, the placement and raising of liquid assets, the taking out of loans, and the execution of securities lending activities.
+This includes, among other things, the management of a Fund, the execution of investment transactions, the placement and raising of liquid assets, the taking out of loans, and the execution of securities lending activities.
 These services are provided at arm's length.